Jared Borgetti: International career

 On the international stage, Borgetti first played with Mexico on 5 February 1997 against Ecuador.
 He would not make his mark internationally, however, until the qualification campaign for the 2002 FIFA World Cup began in late 2000.
 After the qualification campaign proved successful for Mexico, Borgetti became a regular starter within the squad and went on to score goals for his country at the 2001 Copa América, the 2002 World Cup, and the 2004 Copa América.

+In the 2002 FIFA World Cup, Borgetti scored a memorable header against Italy during the group stage, where Mexico drew 1–1.
+FIFA has recognized it as “one of the best headers in World Cup history,” noting the technical difficulty of the play: Borgetti turned his head as the ball arrived, curving it into the net while tightly marked by Paolo Maldini, and scoring past Gianluigi Buffon — two players widely regarded among the greatest defender and goalkeeper, respectively, in football history.

 Borgetti's most successful tournament was the 2005 FIFA Confederations Cup.
 He scored three goals against Brazil and Germany and helped Mexico to a fourth-place finish.
 He also had to retake a penalty twice against Brazil due to various infractions.
 It was blocked on the third attempt, but he later scored the winning goal that resulted in a 1–0 upset.

 On 25 March 2007, Borgetti came off the bench, replacing Omar Bravo in a match against Paraguay.
 Borgetti scored two goals within three minutes.
 On 8 June 2007, Borgetti played in the 2007 CONCACAF Gold Cup, scoring two goals.
 He also scored a goal in the quarter-finals against Costa Rica.
 In the final against the United States, Borgetti injured himself, and could not participate in the 2007 Copa América, where the Mexico national team reached the third place in the competition against Brazil and Argentina, beating Uruguay in the third place game of the Copa América.

 Personal life

 Borgetti is of Italian descent through his grandfather, who migrated from Cuneo, Piedmont, to Sinaloa.
-Due to this, he was able to get an Italian passport, though Borgetti has stated that this was solely for the purpose of playing football in England.
-Allowing him to be a EU-member player and not a foreign player.
+Because of this, he was able to get an Italian passport, though he has stated that this was solely for the purpose of playing football in England.
+This allowed Borgetti to be registered as an EU-member player.